-Brilliant, deep ruby-red, with a wonderful display of rich aromas.
-The nose is enticing and spicy with black fruit aromas of blueberries and blackberries.
-Good structure and soft tannins lead to a finish that is fresh, complex, and long, with fruit notes and subtle undertones of rosemary, thyme, and dry flowers.
+This wine is deep ruby red in colour, with purple tones and a wonderful display of rich aromas.
+The nose is enticing and spicy with black fruit aromas and floral notes.
+Good structure and soft tannins lead to a finish that is fresh, complex and long, with fruit notes and subtle undertones of rosemary, thyme, and dry flowers.

 The Rufina zone is the smallest of all in Chianti (about 1,000 hectares of vineyard) but also one of the most special.
 The cool breeze that blows down the Sieve Valley gives the best wines a finesse and definition that few in Chianti Classico can match.
 And there is no better producer in Rufina than Selvapiana, which has been in the family of Francesco Giuntini since 1827.
 Federico Giuntini Masseti now runs the property, which is situated just north of the town of Pontassieve.
 The estate covers 245 hectares, 60 of which are planted under vine (95% being Sangiovese), 22 are olive groves, and the rest is covered by woods.
 For the most part, the vineyards face west, though Selvapiana's prized Bucerchiale vineyard is south west facing.